meilisearch/meilisearch-js-plugins/README.md

 No compatibility because MeiliSearch does not support hierarchical facets.

-If you'd like to get the sort by features, please vote for it in the [roadmap]https://roadmap.meilisearch.com/c/32-sort-by?utm_medium=social&utm_source=portal_share).
+If you'd like to get the "SortBy" feature, please vote for it in the [roadmap]https://roadmap.meilisearch.com/c/32-sort-by?utm_medium=social&utm_source=portal_share).

 ### ❌ RelevantSort